poorvi10/langTool/README.md

 # Online Spell Checker

-This project is a spell checker with file online file upload feature.
+This project is a spell checker with online file upload feature.

-## Development server

-Run `node server.js` for a dev server.
-Navigate to `http://localhost:2000/`.

 ## Usage